David17c/Todo-cli/README.md

 # Todo-cli

-A minimal command-line todo app written in Go.
+A minimal command-line todo app i made to get better with Go, Git and SQLite

 ## Commands